rsleedbx/lakeflow_connect/README.md

 This is a simple end to end Databricks Lakeflow Connect SQL Server demo.

 The database, firewall, connection, and pipelines are created and automatically deleted after an hour.
-A tiny database instance is create meant for a functional demo.
+A tiny database instance is created meant for a functional demo.

 # Install CLI tools
 Copy and paste the commands in a terminal window to [install CLI (one time or upgrade)](README.installcli.md)